Williloo/sus1531/README.md

 During this session, at a minimum we will expect groups to:
  * Each give a quick one sentence explanation of what you contributed
  * Complete a 90 second demonstration of your server working with the supplied frontend
-  * If deployed, demonstrate this as deployed instead of running locally
  * Answer any questions/demonstrate features on request of demo tutors

 Times mentioned above will be adhered to strictly.